You are viewing documentation for Kubernetes version: v1.30

 Generating kubeconfig files for additional users

-During cluster creation, kubeadm signs the certificate in the admin.conf to have Subject: O = system:masters, CN = kubernetes-admin. system:masters is a break-glass, super user group that bypasses the authorization layer (for example, RBAC).
-Sharing the admin.conf with additional users is not recommended!
+During cluster creation, kubeadm init signs the certificate in the super-admin.conf to have Subject: O = system:masters, CN = kubernetes-super-admin. system:masters is a break-glass, super user group that bypasses the authorization layer (for example, RBAC).
+The file admin.conf is also created by kubeadm on control plane nodes and it contains a certificate with Subject: O = kubeadm:cluster-admins, CN = kubernetes-admin. kubeadm:cluster-admins is a group logically belonging to kubeadm.
+If your cluster uses RBAC (the kubeadm default), the kubeadm:cluster-admins group is bound to the cluster-admin ClusterRole.

 Example configuration file that can be used with --config: